MailTape/MailTape-v1/_posts/2019-06-16-Camilla-George.md

 # MailTape's selection

-## Camilla George – Polkadots And Moonbeams
+## Camilla George Quartet – Polkadots And Moonbeams
 _Sanjay_: **"**Taken from [James Brandon Lewis](http://www.jblewis.com)'s 'Divine Travels' album, we hear James unafraid to play in a spiritual manner on this track.
 His lines sway with fervour, mixing the blues shouts with shouts of 'hallelujah' alongside poet [Thomas Sayers Ellis](https://en.wikipedia.org/wiki/Thomas_Sayers_Ellis) who reads with the trio.**"**

 ## Nicholas Payton – #BAMboula